ggppwx/GameLauncher/project.md

   - use the game_session table we already have, query the database to get statistic info
 - [X] create a bar chart, list the games played in the last 7 days
   - sorted by play times
+- [ ]

+### game notes and tracking

 ## packaging
-- [ ] package the electorn app so that I can distributed and install it in other pc
+- [X] package the electorn app so that I can distributed and install it in other pc
   - use electron-builder
   - platform: windows
   - 2 different ways to ship the application
     - NSIS
     - zip

+## plugins support
+- build a way allow others write plugins